voxpupuli/beaker/README.md

 ## Vagrant support ##
 The option allows for testing against local Vagrant boxes.
+As a prerequisite the Vagrant package (greather than 1.1) needs to installed - see <a href = "http://downloads.vagrantup.com/">downloads.vagrantup.com</a> for downloads.

 The vm is identified by `box` or `box_url` in the config file.
 No snapshot name is required as the vm is reverted back to original state post testing using `vagrant destroy --force`.

     HOSTS:
       ubuntu-10-04-4-x64: